kgateway-dev/kgateway/docs/content/security/rate_limiting/metrics/_index.md

 ---
 title: Metrics (Enterprise)
 weight: 45
-description: Use prometheus metrics to determine alert when rate-limit rule breaches are close or occur.
+description: Use prometheus metrics to determine when requests are near or over rate-limits.
 ---

 In this tutorial we will see how to use the rate-limit service's default prometheus metrics to alert when rules are